opcua-skills/plug-and-produce/README.md

-# plug-and-produce
+# Plug-and-Produce System Architecture for Robotic Applications

-Proof of concept Plug &amp; Produce Architecture for Robot Skill Systems and corresponding System components (Tools, Software, Algorithms)
+Proof of concept Plug&amp;Produce Architecture for Robot Systems and corresponding System components (Tools, Software, Algorithms)

+**The source code will be soon**